 Stackable dog kennels can be a great option for anyone with more than one dog, but they’re especially helpful for those who fall in one of the following categories:

-If you are in the business of producing more puppies for the world (and breeding dogs in ethical, humane, and benevolent fashion), you’ll almost always find that stackable crates are the best way to maximize the space available to you.
+If you are in the business of producing more puppies for the world (and you are doing so in an ethical, humane, and benevolent fashion), you’ll almost always find that stackable crates are the best way to maximize the space available to you.

 Professional pet sitters will usually need several crates to keep their charges safe, sound, and separated.
 Consequently, space is just as important an issue for pet sitters as it is for breeders, and stackable crates provide the best way to house a number of dogs in relatively tight quarters.